nicolas-izquierdo/afl_cio_scoreboards/README.md

 > Some documents originate from AFL-CIO publications.
 This repository does not claim ownership of those materials.
 > They are reproduced in good faith for non-commercial academic purposes.

-If you are a rights holder and would like any material removed, please open an issue.

 ---